Bathurst second circuit funding withdrawn - Speedcafe

 “The project is on hold for now, but Council strongly supports development of the second circuit and will continue to work with both the Federal and State Governments and other stakeholders to make it happen.”

-Plans to construct a new permanent circuit at Mount Panorama were annound in 2018, with a with UK firm Apex Circuit Design now working on a track design for a 200 hectare site west of McPhillamy Park.
+Plans to construct a new permanent circuit at Mount Panorama were announced in 2018, with a with UK firm Apex Circuit Designworking on a track design for a 200 hectare site west of McPhillamy Park.

-The facility was expected to cost in the region of $52 million of which $25 million would be accrued from Federal and State government grants.
+The proposed design saw a 4.7km layout with a total estimated cost to be of approximately $52 million of which $25 million would be accrued from Federal and State government grants.

 So far, grants of $5 million and $10 million from the New South Wales State Government have been received, with the initial funding used for the design and documentation preparation mandated for the second circuit’s development application.